Tour du Rwanda: Controversies

 Despite security concerns due to the ongoing conflict near Rwanda's borders with the Democratic Republic of Congo, participants in the 2025 Tour du Rwanda reported feeling safe.
 The race passed close to Goma and Bukavu, cities captured by the M23 rebel group.
 While Belgian team Soudal Quick-Step withdrew due to these concerns, riders like South African Ryco Schutte and Belgian Kamiel Eeman expressed no fear during the event.
 The UCI and Rwandan officials assured that the country was safe for tourism and business, with strong security measures in place.
 However, Rwanda has faced accusations of "sportswashing," with critics alleging that the government uses sports to distract from its human rights record.
 These accusations were denied by Rwandan officials.
-Despite these controversies, the Tour du Rwanda proceeded without incidents, and the 2025 UCI Road World Championships are still set to be hosted in Kigali.
+Despite these controversies, the Tour du Rwanda proceeded without incidents, and the 2025 UCI Road World Championships hosted in Kigali criticed the criticers.